SilbigerLab/Mesocosm_User_Manual/Manuals/Uploading_Manual.md

 1. To publish your book
     1. Call bookdown::publish_book() in your R Console
         1. You will be prompted to configure a bookdown.org publishing account on this system.
-Choose Y (yes).
+If you have previously logged into RStudio Connect, choose Y (yes).
         1. The first time you publish, you will be redirected to RStudio Connect and prompted to confirm packages connection.
-    1. For publishing once you've already established an RStudio Connect connection, you will prompted to "Update application currently deployed at https://bookdown.org/content/####/?"
+    1. For publishing once you've already established an RStudio Connect connection, you may be prompted to "Update application currently deployed at https://bookdown.org/content/####/?"
         1. Choose Y (yes) to update and overwrite previous bookdown files
     1. After a complete rendering, you will be redirected to your published book in your internet browser.